You are here

 • Be recommended by an administrative professor in their department - e.g. Chair, or Undergraduate Chair

-To fulfil TRIUMF's values of Equity, Diversity, and Inclusion (EDI) and commitment to our Strategic Plan, the Azuma Fellowship seeks to actively recruit members of underrepresented groups who have experienced historically and/or current barriers to equity.
-We encourage applications from members of the following groups: Indigenous peoples, women, racialized persons, persons with a disability and persons of marginalized sexual orientation, gender identities and gender expressions. #
+To fulfil TRIUMF's Equity, Diversity, and Inclusion (EDI) values and commitment to our Strategic Plan, we seek to actively recruit members of underrepresented groups who have experienced historical and/or current barriers to equity.
+We encourage applications from members of the following groups #:

 How to Apply and More Information